timbrel/GitSavvy/README.md

 - `git diff` view, allowing user to (un)stage hunks across all files
 - status, branch, tag, and rebase dashboards

+**Note:** Due to a bug present in earlier Git versions, GitSavvy only supports Git versions at or greater than 1.7.10.3.

 **Note:** Sublime Text 2 is not supported.
 Also, GitSavvy takes advantage of certain features of ST3 that have bugs in earlier ST3 releases.
 For the best experience, use the latest ST3 dev build.